richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ```powershell
 Get-ChildItem -Path "C:\InvalidPath" -ErrorAction SilentlyContinue
 ```
-*Description:* This command suppresses errors when attempting to list a non-existent directory.
+This command suppresses errors when attempting to list a non-existent directory.

 -------------------------